Simone Rose: 2024

 Rose became age-eligible for senior level competition in 2024.
 She made her senior debut at the 2024 Winter Cup where she placed fourteenth in the all-around.
 She was selected to make her senior international debut at the Pacific Rim Championships in April alongside Jayla Hang, Madray Johnson, Kieryn Finnell, and Trinity Thomas (who later withdrew from the competition).
 At the Pacific Rim Championships Rose helped the USA finish first.
 Individually she also won gold on uneven bars and floor exercise.

 At the 2024 National Championships Rose finished twelfth.
 In doing so she qualified to compete at the Olympic trials.

 2025

 Rose competed at the 2025 Winter Cup where she placed third in the all-around behind Ashlee Sullivan and Jayla Hang.
 Additionally she placed third on the uneven bars.
 She competed at the DTB Pokal Mixed Cup alongside Sullivan, Nola Matthews, Riley Loos, Kiran Mandava, and Alex Nitache; together they won gold.
 She next competed at the 2025 City of Jesolo Trophy, where she helped team USA win silver in the team event and individually she won gold on the uneven bars.

 On November 12, 2025, she signed with Florida.

+2026

+Rose competed at the 2026 Winter Cup where she placed third on floor exercise.
+She was named a member of the US Women's Senior National Team.
+Rose was also named to the team for the 2026 City of Jesolo Trophy.
+At that competition, the United States won team gold, and individually, Rose won the bronze medal on balance beam.